shaza-alkheder812/shaza-alkheder812/README.md

 ## 👩‍💻 About Me

-I'm a **Software Developer** with a strong focus on **backend and web application development**, specializing in **PHP and Laravel**.
+I'm a **Software Developer** focused on building reliable, scalable, and maintainable **backend and web applications**.

-I enjoy designing and building reliable, scalable, and maintainable software solutions, with experience across backend development, APIs, databases, integrations, and modern web technologies.

-My core areas include:
+My work centers around **PHP and Laravel**, with a strong focus on API development, database design, application architecture, integrations, performance, and secure software development.

+### Core Areas

 * 🚀 Backend development with **PHP & Laravel**
-* 🔌 **RESTful API** design and development
+* 🔌 **RESTful API** architecture and development
-* 🗄️ Database design and query optimization
+* 🗄️ Database design, optimization, and data management
-* 🔐 Secure and maintainable software architectures
+* 🏗️ Scalable and maintainable software architecture
+* 🔐 Secure application development
 * ⚡ Performance optimization and caching
 * 🔗 Third-party API and service integrations
-* 📡 Real-time applications using **WebSockets**
+* 📡 Real-time applications and **WebSockets**
-* 🌐 Modern frontend development with **Vue.js & React**
+* 🌐 Modern web development with **Vue.js & React**
 * ☁️ Cloud services and modern development tools

 ---